CHT2520/basic-CRUD-in-PHP/README.md

 ### Editing the code
 * In *index.php* how can we display the year for the film alongside the title e.g. Jaws (1975)
 * How would you edit the code so that the list of films in *index.php* appears in date order with the most recent first.
 * These examples are as simple as they can be.
 How could you perform some basic user input validation i.e. testing that the user has completed all the fields when adding a new film.
 Hint: You will need to add some code in *store.php* to test the values from the form.
-If you detect a problem echo out a message to the user and use ```die();``` to prevent the INSERT code from running.
+If you detect a problem, ```echo``` out a message to the user and use ```die();``` to prevent the INSERT code from running.